thedamon/radioslipstream/posts/2008-12-19-2-bit-sunshine-and-256-bits-of-snow.md

 ---
 Episode 106. [mp3](/radio/slipstream-106.mp3). [cue](/radio/slipstream-106.cue).
 Released December 19, 2008

 _So a new computer and the semi-annual end of term procrastinator-punishment-derby may have contributed to this most unprecedented of podcast interims.
 But fuck that.
 Cause now it’s up!
-This guy is my sham summer within this dullest of seasons&#8230; you will find blissed out psychedelia, hard-hitting dub grooves, hip hop chills and flows, club beats (not as dangerous as it sounds), and quirky catchy experimental chamber pop.
+This guy is my sham summer within this dullest of seasons… you will find blissed out psychedelia, hard-hitting dub grooves, hip hop chills and flows, club beats (not as dangerous as it sounds), and quirky catchy experimental chamber pop.
 All for the price of 2 hours in the background of whatever vastly important business you’re involved with on the internet/your ipod today._

 Brian Eno + David Byrne / Mountain Of Needles / My Life In The Bush Of Ghosts (1981)
 Disco Inferno / Starbound: All Burnt Out & Nowhere To Go / D.I.
 Go Pop (1994)